 The 411 on Fall Muskie Fishing from Mike Koepp

 Fall on Pewaukee Lake means cooler temps and the best time to go Muskie fishing!
-Pewaukee Lake is after all, the largest Muskie population in southeastern Wisconsin.
-Before we share interesting facts about Muskie fishing, we decided to get the 411 from one of our community’s lead fishermen, Mike Koepp, who gave us some insight into what to expect this season (updated 9/2019)!
+Here’s a fun fact you may not know: Pewaukee Lake has the largest Muskie population in southeastern Wisconsin.

-Question 2: How should novice and experienced fishermen alike prepare for the upcoming season?
+Question 2: How should novice and experienced fishermen alike prepare?

 The fall bite is the best casting bite of the season.
 Get your gear ready by checking your line, rod guides and reels.
 Make sure your equipment is ready to battle the big fall fish.
 Muskie fishing is hard on equipment.
 Most lost fish are due to a faulty line, leaders, snaps or bad hooks.
 Quality equipment is well worth the investment.
 Talk to your local shops.
 Dick Smiths Barn or Smokey’s Muskie Shop has the best info and experience.
-Most guides are also very informative and willing to help out in any way they can.
+Most guides, local shops and employees at shops are also very informative and willing to help out in any way they can.